Airtable/blocks/examples/flashcard-block/README.md

 # Flashcard block

 Use this virtual flashcard block to improve your memory or study for a test.
-Specify one field for your “front of flashcard” title, and another for the hidden “black of flashcard” details.
+Specify one field for your “front of flashcard” question, and another for the hidden “black of flashcard” answer.
 Perfect for quizzing yourself on information in your base, whether you’re cramming for a midterm or staying sharp!

 ## How to remix this block